-Assessing the modern restoration techniques
+Are the modern restoration techniques successful?

 The success of a classic car remake is measured at least from a technical point of view.
 The situation is not so black and white when it comes to the vehicle’s sentimental value though.
 The whole car collection industry is carefully considering the challenges and opportunities that come with the new mobility trends.

 What are the challenges of modern car restorations?